steelbrain/linter/README.md

 ## Common errors

 * `env: node: No such file or directory` – There's a problem with your node path – [check this](http://stackoverflow.com/a/20077620).
+* `spawn ENOENT` or `spawn ENOTDIR` - A linter can't find a path to the executable.
+Try starting Atom from a shell via `atom` to make sure it gets your `PATH`.
+See also [#102](https://github.com/AtomLinter/Linter/issues/102), [#150](https://github.com/AtomLinter/Linter/issues/150).
+* Gutters and highlights not working?
+Make sure you're using the React editor.
+The [old editor is deprecated](http://blog.atom.io/2014/07/22/default-to-react-editor.html).

 ## Documentation
 http://atomlinter.github.io/Linter/